Vegans can obtain adequate amounts of protein by consuming various plant-based sources of complete and incomplete proteins.

 It has a high-calorie count of 122 and has a more significant amount of protein compared to most vegetables on the list.

-Edamame is excellent in soups, stir-fried vegetable dishes, and pureed to create a dip.
+Based on my experience, edamame is excellent in soups, stir-fried vegetable dishes, and pureed to create a dip.

 2. Lima Beans